cephyn/questable.app/refactoring_plans/automated_social_media_posting_plan.md

 ## 7. Success Criteria

-*   The system reliably posts to Bluesky (and later X, Instagram) twice a day.
+*   The system reliably posts to Bluesky (and later X, Instagram, Threads.net) twice a day.
 *   Posts contain accurate quest information (name, system, link).
 *   Posts include compelling text (template + AI) and, where possible/implemented, an appropriate image.
 *   The system operates autonomously (or via admin approval) with minimal manual intervention.